SoySauceZhu/COMP201/docs/Lecture4.md

 Problems arise when requirements are not precisely stated.

 ## Requirement completeness and consistency
-- Complete means requirements should include descriptions for ll facilities
+- Complete means requirements should include descriptions for all facilities
 - Consistent means requirements should be no conflicts or contradiction in the descriptions of system facilities

+> *Shall* for mandatory requirements, *Should* for desirable requirements
+> Avoid programmer jargon 您就甭吊坎了

 ## Requirement measures
 ![alt text](resources/image17.png){width=700px}